-Individuals, teams and department can increase productivity in the office through improved efficiency.
-Depending on the nature of the work and the company’s financial capabilities, the efficiency can be improved through technological solutions and various strategies.
+Individuals, teams and departments can increase productivity in the office through improved efficiency.
+Depending on the nature of the work and the company’s financial capabilities, efficiency can be improved through technological solutions and various strategies.

 For example, a company’s financial department might decide to invest in a software that reduces certain operational costs or the architectural department of a building company might benefit from a 3D printer.
 Outsourcing is another common strategy that has been used by companies in the last few decades.

 The ‘Efficiency’ section is dedicated to strategies and methods that optimize the work of teams and departments which ultimately leads to higher productivity.